 - Better at consuming carbon dioxide through stomata.

-- Having increased rate of photosynthesis even in high CO2 level (like atmospheric condition having up to 550 parts per million CO2) and temperature.
+- Having increased rate of photosynthesis even in high CO2 levels. (like atmospheric condition having up to 550 parts per million CO2) and temperature.

-Data from NASA satellites shows a “Global Greening” effect mainly due to rising levels of CO2 released by human activities over recent decades.
-It has been estimated that a quarter or a half of the planet’s vegetated lands have seen increases in leaf volume on trees and plants since 1980.
+Data from NASA satellites show a “Global Greening” effect.
+This effect is occurring mainly due to rising levels of CO2 released by human activities over recent decades.
+According to the data, a quarter or a half of the planet’s vegetated lands have seen increases in leaf volume.
+Both on trees and plants these effects have occurred since 1980.
 The study says that this “Global Greening” effect may continue with the rising CO2 level.

-Given enough time for adaptation this may lead to an expansion of earth’s forests.
+Given enough time for adaptation, this may lead to an expansion of the earth’s forests.
 Although the current speed of change makes it difficult for plants to adapt.
 Only time will say if the life of earth will win or lose at the end.

-Even if “Global Greening” effect happens at a great expanse and instead of turning into a desert the world turns to be much greener, other effects of global warming may still be haunting the earth.
-Such as rising sea level, melting glaciers, severe weather, flood, and increasing rates of other natural calamities.
+The “Global Greening” effect may happen at a great expanse.
+Instead of turning into a desert, the world might turn into a much greener version.
+But, other effects of global warming may still be haunting the earth.
+Such as rising sea levels, melting glaciers, severe weather, flood, and increasing rates of other natural calamities.